 Digital Object Identifier (DOI)

 Perez-Orribo, Luis; Little, Andrew S.; Lefevre, Richard D.; Reyes, Phillip R.; Newcomb, Anna G.U.S.; Prevedello, Daniel M.; Roldan, Hector; Nakaji, Peter; Dickman, Curtis A.; and Crawford, Neil R., "Biomechanical evaluation of the craniovertebral junction after anterior unilateral condylectomy: Implications for endoscopic endonasal approaches to the cranial base" (2013).
-Neurobiology.
+Translational Neuroscience.
 760.